apache/pulsar-site/docs/concepts-messaging.md

 :::note

-When using Shared type, be aware that:
- * Message ordering is not guaranteed.
- * You cannot use cumulative acknowledgment with Shared type.
+Shared subscriptions do not guarantee message ordering or support cumulative acknowledgment.

 :::